LIT-Protocol/lit-js-sdk/api_docs.md

 Returns **[promise][68]** A promise that will resolve when the LIT is unlocked

-## Encryption and decryption utilities
+## Static Content - Encryption and decryption utilities